-With just 4 days in Ubud, we were keen to discover the best food that Bali has to offer.
+So with just 4 of these days in Ubud, we were keen to discover the best food that Bali has to offer.
 To this end, we did a little research in advance to ensure that our Ubud Bali eating out experiences did not disappoint.

 Ubud Bali Eating Out – Our 4 Best Restaurants

-We had also chosen to stay at 2 guesthouses on opposite sides of town so we could easily extend our search radius.
+We had also chosen to split our stay between 2 guesthouses on opposite sides of town so we could easily extend our search radius.

-The Sweet Orange warung is a good way off the beaten track, hidden away in the rural paddy fields to the north of the center.
+The Sweet Orange warung is a good way off the beaten track, hidden away in the rural paddy fields to the north of the center of Ubud.

 The restaurant is large and open-plan with lots of places to sit both inside and in their extensive gardens.
 You’ll know you’re in the right place when you see the denizens of coconut heads bouncing around the rafters.